tascape/reactor/readme.txt

 1. th - all source code, build dependencies and build scripts for test automation framework.
 2. thr - all source code, build/deploy dependencies and build scripts for test reporting
+3. sample - sample useage of this automation framework.